Solving PDEs on Unknown Manifolds with Machine Learning: Introduction

-Recently in \cite{gh:18}, an unsupervised learning method called the \emph{Diffusion Map} (DM) algorithm \cite{cl:06} was proposed to directly approximate the second-order elliptic differential operator on point clouds data that lie on the manifolds.
-The proposed DM-based solver has been extended to elliptic problems with various types of boundary conditions that typically arise in applications \cite{jiang2020ghost}, such as non-homogeneous Dirichlet, Neumann, and Robin types and to time-dependent advection-diffusion PDEs \cite{yan2021kernel}.
+Motivated by \cite{li2016convergent}, an unsupervised learning method called the \emph{Diffusion Map} (DM) algorithm \cite{cl:06} was proposed to directly solve the second-order elliptic PDE on point clouds data that lie on the manifolds \cite{gh:18}.
+The proposed DM-based solver has been extended to elliptic problems with various types of boundary conditions that typically arise in applications \cite{jiang2023ghost}, such as non-homogeneous Dirichlet, Neumann, and Robin types and to time-dependent advection-diffusion PDEs \cite{yan2021kernel}.
 The main advantage of this approach is to avoid the tedious parameterization of sub-manifolds in a high-dimensional space.
 However, the estimated solution is represented by a discrete vector whose components approximate the function values on the available point clouds, analogous to standard finite-difference methods.
 With such a representation, one will need an interpolation method to find the solutions on new data points, which is a nontrivial task when the domain is an unknown manifold.
 This issue is particularly relevant if the available data points come sequentially.
-Another problem with the DM-based solver is that the size of the matrix approximating the differential operator increases as a function of the data size, which creates a computational bottleneck when the PDE solution involves a (pseudo) inversion operation or an eigenvalue decomposition.
+Another problem with the DM-based solver is that the size of the matrix approximating the differential operator increases as a function of the data size, which creates a computational bottleneck when the PDE problem {involves solving a singular linear system with a pseudo-inversion or an eigenvalue decomposition. }